nf-core/website/sites/docs/src/content/docs/usage/configuration/system_requirements.md

 Nextflow pipelines will run locally by default.
 Most users will need to specify an "executor" to submit jobs to a scheduler (e.g. SGE, LSF, SLURM, PBS, and AWS Batch).

-Schedulers can be specified using [shared configuration profiles](#shared-configuration-files) or [custom configuration files](#custom-parameter-and-configuration-files).
+Schedulers can be configured using scopes settings that can be specified using [shared configuration profiles](#shared-configuration-files) or [custom configuration files](#custom-parameter-and-configuration-files).
 See the [Nextflow executor documentation](https://www.nextflow.io/docs/latest/executor.html#executor-page) for more information about specific schedulers.

 ### Max resources

 Pipeline runs occasionally fail when a process requests more resources than you have available on your system.

 To avoid these failures, all nf-core pipelines [check](https://github.com/nf-core/tools/blob/99961bedab1518f592668727a4d692c4ddf3c336/nf_core/pipeline-template/nextflow.config#L206-L237) pipeline-step resource requests against parameters called `--max_cpus`, `--max_memory` and `--max_time`.
-These parameters can be set as the maximum possible resources of a machine or node and act as a _cap_ that prevents Nextflow submitting a single job requesting resources more than what is possible.
+These parameters can be set as the maximum possible resources of a machine or node and act as a cap that prevents Nextflow submitting a single job requesting resources more than what is possible.

 :::warning
-Increasing these values from the defaults will not _increase_ the resources available to the pipeline tasks!
+Increasing these values from the defaults will not increase the resources available to the pipeline tasks!
 See [Tuning resources](#tuning-resources) for this.
 :::

 Most pipelines will attempt to automatically restart jobs that fail due to lack of resources with double-requests.
 These `--max_<resource>` caps keep requests from getting out of hand and crashing the entire pipeline run.
 If a particular job exceeds the process-specific default resources and is retried, only resource requests (cpu, memory, or time) that have not yet reached the value set with `--max_<resource>` will be increased during the retry.